Learn more about Member Benefits

-A: Many things!
+Many things!
 The Credit Union National Association sponsors the Saving Challenge for affiliated credit unions.
 This free program helps credit unions build strong relationships with youth and their families.
 The Saving Challenge will take place during the entire month of April, when youth are encouraged to make deposits at their credit unions.
-We'll report the results, plus award $100 cash prizes to youth at 25 participating credit unions.
+We'll report the results, plus award a $1,000 prize to a participating credit union.
 So just what is the Saving Challenge?

 Remember, registering with the National Youth Saving Challenge is FREE.
 Participation is EASY; you simply set goals, register, and report back.

 The Saving Challenge can bring you loans two ways:

 With an online branch and debit card services, your credit union can serve these young members forever.
 Gone are the days of needing a checking account from a local credit union or bank.
 Currently, young adults rely on electronic access to their accounts through credit and debit cards.
 Don't have an online branch, debit cards, or mobile banking at your credit union?
 Think about adding these services, as young adults consider them essential.